sarakhandaker/seattle-parks-rails/README.md

 * Parks
     * User can see a list of Seattle Parks (With Maps)
-    * User can filter through parks by neighbouhood, area, features, already visited
+    * User can filter through parks by /neighbouhood, /area, features, /already visited
     * User can see a specific Park and its details

 * Saved List
-    * User can save parks they want to visit
+    * /User can save parks they want to visit

 * Visits
-    * User can post a new visit to a park (with comments, rating, photo)
+    * User can post a new visit to a park (with comments, rating)
-    * User can plan a visit in the future
+    * /User can plan a visit in the future
-    * User can see and edit all past visits
+    * User can see and /edit all past visits
-    * User can delete upcoming visit
+    * /User can delete upcoming visit

 * Weather
     * User can see the upcoming weather

 * Data
-    * User can see the busiest parks (density)
+    * /User can see the busiest parks (density)
-    * User can see data on visits vs weather
+    * /User can see data on visits vs weather
-    * User can see what percentage of the parks they have visited
+    * /User can see what percentage of the parks they have visited

 ## Color Pallete
 #2A3C2B